 (c) Air Passenger Transport;

 (d) Supply of Air, Sea, and Land Means of Transport that means the supply of transport for passengers and goods using air, sea, and land means;

-(e) Goods and Services Related to the Supply of the Means of Transport, this talks about the goods and services supply for the purpose of the operation, repair, maintenance, or conversion of those means of transport;
+(e) Goods and Services Related to the Supply of the Means of Transport, this talks about the goods and services supplied for the purpose of the operation, repair, maintenance, or conversion of those means of transport;

 (f) Aircraft and Vessels for Rescue, which is when rescue and assistance are the purposes of the use of aircraft and vessels;